Environmental Rewards

 How It Works

 Our program is designed to be straightforward and impactful.
-When you use your First Option Low-Rate Visa credit card, you directly contribute to funding conservation initiatives run by our trusted partners.
+When you use your First Option Low-Rate Visa credit card, you directly contribute to sponsoring conservation initiatives run by our trusted partners.
 Here's how:

-- Contribution Model: For every dollar spent using your First Option Visa credit card, 0.25% of the transaction value is directed to support these programs.
+• Contribution Model: For every dollar spent using your First Option Visa credit card, 0.25% of the transaction value is directed to sponsoring these programs.

 No Additional Costs